Continuous Integration

 • Lint checks code style and formatting with ruff

-Logs from these tests can be viewed on the GitHub website and we strongly recommend that you get all of these tests passing before merging a PR.
+Logs from these tests can be viewed on the GitHub website and you are required to get all of these tests passing before merging a PR.

 When you submit a pull request (PR), a bot will comment with a table showing the current code coverage of the pytest suite.
 As of December 2024, coverage is less than 30% and even that is misleading because many of the tests are “migration” tests that compare vEcoli to a snapshot of the original whole cell model.
 These tests will be removed in the future as vEcoli is further developed.
 Additionally, these tests do not tell us whether the code is working as intended, only that it is working the same way it worked in the original model.
 Ideally, we would like to increase test coverage by adding unit tests which actually test edge cases and ensure the code does what it is supposed to do.